DENNIS C. HENRY, Ph.D.

 Consulting Physicist

-An Independent Consultant in the Fields of Applied Physics and Electrical Engineering
+A Semi-Retired Consultant in the Fields of Applied Physics and Electrical Engineering

 Contact Information